Abhishek058/rule-engine/README.md

 You can add and run tests to ensure everything is working correctly.
 Create tests in the backend and frontend directories, then run them using the respective test commands for each environment.
 ```

-This revision ensures that all code blocks are properly formatted with the correct syntax highlighting, and the document structure is maintained for better readability.